 Rodents from commercial areas migrated to residential areas in search of food; hence, there was also an increased sightings and rodent population in residential areas.
 This population influx has led to increased rodent damage, as more rodents take residence in and around homes.

-As people produced more waste and food refuse during pandemic lockdown (A survey conducted by research firm Caddle for Dalhousie University’s Agri-Food Analytics Labs showed that Canadians produced 13.5% more food waste during the lockdown than non-lockdown times) meaning plenty of food for rodents.
+As people produced more waste and food refuse during pandemic lockdowns meant plenty of food sources for rodents.
+A survey conducted by research firm Caddle for Dalhousie University’s Agri-Food Analytics Labs showed that Canadians produced 13.5% more food waste during the lockdown than non-lockdown times.
+Food abundance means high reproductive rates and increase in rodent populations, which is why more people may be seeing rodents in their residential neighbourhoods; which is the opposite effect in commercial areas.

 You may also like